-The Company accrued approximately \$4,000 for the present value of the fixed payments under the March 1996 Settlements and \$18,301 for the present value of the fixed payments under the March 1998 Settlements.
+The Company accrued approximately \$4,000 for the present value of the fixed payments under the March 1996 Settlements and \$16,902 for the present value of the fixed payments under the March 1998 Settlements.
 No additional amounts have been accrued because the Company cannot quantify the future costs of the settlements as the amounts Liggett must pay are based, in part, on future operating results.
 Possible future payments based on a percentage of pretax income, and other contingent payments based on the occurrence of a business combination, will be expensed when considered probable.
-(See the discussions of the tobacco litigation settlements appearing in Note 8 to the Company's Consolidated Financial Statements.)
+(See the discussions of the tobacco litigation settlements.)

-Separately, the other tobacco companies negotiated settlements of the Attorney General actions in Mississippi, Florida, Texas and Minnesota and it has been widely publicized that the other companies have engaged in negotiations to settle with the Attorney Generals of the remaining states.
+Separately, the other tobacco companies negotiated settlements of the Attorney General Actions in Mississippi, Florida, Texas and Minnesota and it has been widely publicized that the other companies have engaged in negotiations to settle with the Attorneys General of the remaining states.